opentensor/bittensor/MIGRATION.md

     - parameter `safe_staking: bool` renamed to `safe_unstaking: bool`
     - parameter `unstake_all: bool` removed (use `unstake_all_extrinsic` for unstake all stake)
 - [x] `.unstake_all_extrinsic` and `subtensor.unstake_all`
+    - parameters re-ordered.
+All extrinsics and related call has the same oder schema: `subtensor, netuid, hotkey_ss58` ...
+Another order confuses ppl.
 - [x] `.unstake_multiple_extrinsic` and `subtensor.unstake_multiple`
   - Changes in `.unstake_multiple_extrinsic` and `subtensor.unstake_multiple`:
     - parameter `amounts` is now required (no Optional anymore)